Visitor centre

 How has Þingvellir been seen by Icelanders and travellers through the ages?

 Inside the Visitor center, which is located at Hakid by P1, is the park´s interactive exhibition Heart of Iceland.
-As the guests go through the exhibition they not only get informed but experience the national park´s rich history and nature.
-Go through and get to know the park in 40-60 minutes.
+Here guests can experience the national park´s rich history and nature through interactivity in only 40 minutes.

-The Visitor centre is located right next to the viewing platform at Hakin, where you walk down to Almannagjá.
+The Visitor centre is located right next to the viewing platform at Hakið, where you walk down to Almannagjá gorge.

 An introductory video about the exhibition can be found here.